 - The LGBTQ+ organization functions at the unit level, and will be expanded in future years to include corresponding departments.

-- The Student Engagement unit includes four departments; Associated Students, Campus Recreation Services, Leadership and Community Engagement, and Viking Union.
+- The Student Engagement unit includes two departments; Campus Recreation Services and Viking Union (including the Associated Students).

 - The Student Life unit includes three departments; Disability Access Center, Office of Off-Campus Living, and Student Life Office.